tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : Crewmate<br>

-The MadGuardians belong to the Imposters team, but they do not know who the Imposters are.
+The MadGuardians belong to the Imposters team, but they do not know who the Imposters are.<br>
-The Impostors do not know who the they are too.
+The Impostors do not know who the they are too.<br>
 However, if they complete all of their own tasks, they will not be killed.<br>
 They can not kill, sabotage, and using vents.<br>